BilalMern/react/5 Lets get hooked/README.md

   const [listOfCard,setlistOfCard]=useState([{},{}])
             |              |                   |
       State Variable  Function to call           default
                       to whatever            value of
                       we need to update      state variable
                       in state variable
                       (Responsible for
-                      updation of stare
+                      updation of state
                       variable)

 Whenever the State Variable updates React reRender the component.

 //React says I will controll UI not you means what to update or when to update in UI I(React) will decide it.
 So react reacts on updation of variables.
-So to update data React gives us special method which is known as HOOKS.
+So to update data React gives us special method which is known as HOOKS. by using hooks we can sink data layer and UI layer together.

 -useEffect()